Get Control Over Your Microsoft Teams App Permission Policy

 Applying Teams App Permission Policies

 You can apply the App Permission Policies in the Teams admin center either under “Permission policies” or under “Users”.
 Unfortunately, with Microsoft out-of-the-box resources, it is only possible to add one user after the other individually.
-If you are looking for a way to apply app permissions to larger user groups, take a look at our App Manager for Microsoft Teams.

 Under “Permission Policies”